 Grade Reports.
-Students will receive semester grades in the mail approximately two (2) weeks following the last day of classes.
+Students can view their grades in JICS approximately one (1) week following the last day of classes.

 If there is anything incorrect about a grade, it is the student's responsibility to promptly alert the Office of the Registrar.